 The power generated by the New Capital power plant will be transmitted to the Egyptian Electricity Transmission Company (EETC) electricity network through new overhead transmission lines.

 The low-voltage power produced by the plant will be stepped up by main transformers before being fed into the 500kV grid network through a new substation with gas-insulated switchgear (GIS).

 Key players involved

-Siemens along with its consortium partner Orascom Construction is responsible to provide engineering, procurement and construction services for the power plant.
+Siemens, along with its consortium partner Orascom Construction, is responsible for providing EPC services for the power plant.